Eduardo-DM/Factory-Pattern-In-Augmented-Reality/README.md

 # Factory-Pattern-In-Augmented-Reality
 A demonstrator of Factory pattern in Augmented Reality context.
 Goal is create a set of predefined virtual objects and manipulate them without knowledge of RealityKit.
+I intented show the fusion of consolidated practices & an innovate framework.
+Tradition & disruption.

 ## About factory pattern
 User can choose the creation of two basic shapes of virtual objects: a cube or a sphere.
 These objects have a basic setting to be manipulated with gestures (drag, rotation, ...) or not.
 Hence there are four possible objects / products that can be created.